 What we don’t: Not as wind-resistant as most jackets here; design doesn’t cross over well for casual use.

 The North Face’s Summit Series is known for high-performance gear that serves the needs of some of the world’s best athletes, and the Casaval Hybrid is no exception.
-In the same category as the Patagonia Nano-Air above, this active insulator combines 60-gram Ventrix insulation with a sweatshirt-like shell that TNF markets as “high CFM,” denoting high breathability and minimal windproofing.
-The insulation is perforated at the back for additional venting, and stretch-woven (read: uninsulated) fabric at the hem and under the arms adds freedom of movement and comfort when worn with a backpack or harness.
+In the same category as the Arc'teryx Proton above and Patagonia Nano-Air below, this active insulator combines 60-gram Ventrix insulation with a sweatshirt-like shell that TNF markets as “high CFM,” denoting high breathability and minimal windproofing.
+The insulation is perforated at the back for additional venting, and stretch-woven (read: uninsulated) fabric at the hem and under the arms adds freedom of movement and comfort when worn with a backpacking pack or harness.
 Added up, the Casaval Hybrid is a purpose-built jacket for sweat-inducing activities like backcountry skiing, mountaineering, and rock climbing.

 Aside from the Casaval Hybrid’s chart-topping breathability, one of our favorite features is its fit.
 The jacket is fairly streamlined, and the stretch-woven fabric at the hem offers a tailored look and feel.
 What’s more, durability is excellent: We’ve used and abused the Casaval on various alpine climbs, backcountry ski outings, and during a 124-mile traverse of the North Cascades, and its fabric has yet to pill or abrade (it has amassed a few minor holes and stains).
 The primary downside to the TNF is its lack of warmth and windproofing, although you’ll likely appreciate this trade-off when generating your own heat.
 For around $70 less than the Nano-Air, the Casaval Hybrid is well worth a closer look.